 |Ports||USB-C, HDMI, 3.5mm, MicroSD|

-The PowKiddy X18S ships in the next few days from the official store on AliExpress.
-With a list price of $172.99 it’s by no means a impulse purchase for a lot of us, but if early reviews are good I might bite.
-There’s a coupon available at the link below with takes $5 off the list price.
+The PowKiddy X18S is now available from the official store on AliExpress.
+With a list price of $172.99 it’s by no means a impulse purchase for a lot of us, but with Black Seraph on board it should have a long life ahead of it.